 • Where should I better not stay?

 Hotels near Athens airport are far away from the city center.
-It takes about an hour or longer to arrive downtown and in the surroundings of the airport there is nothing to do.
-We would not recommend parts of Omonia, Exarchia, and Psiri because of possible drugs use and occasional political riots.
+It takes about an hour or longer to arrive downtown and in the surroundings of the airport, there is nothing to do.
+We would not recommend parts of Omonia, Exarchia, and Psiri because of possible drug use and occasional political riots.

 1. PLAKA - ΠΛΑΚΑ